The last time you planned a trip, where did you book?

 In the process of planning your trip, we get to know you.
 The more you book with us, the better we get to know you.
 Eventually, we don’t even have to ask many questions to book a trip we know you will love leading to even less work for you.
 Does Priceline know you like that?
 Seriously, does the call center rep know you from a hole in the wall when you call with a problem?
 When you call us with a problem, it’s personal and we will take care of it.

 7) Speaking of problem solving, we are VIPs.
 Think about it.

 Resorts want us to fill their rooms.
 As one agency, we have controlled quite a bit of money spent on travel.
 This means that when we call a high level contact for a resort with a problem, they want to do what it takes to satisfy us so we won’t hold our clients back in the future.
 You can get ok customer service from one of the online travel agencies, but at the end of the day, you are only one number to them.
-Not the case with a travel agent.
+Not the case with our travel agents.
 Remember how we said we are your person?
 Rings true.

 8) If we haven’t yet made it clear: we do the work for you.
 And we do it for no additional cost.

-We do the research, we know our stuff and we can make the recommendations that you are looking for without you spending more time than just telling us what you’re after.
-Whether it’s a long weekend you want to disappear for your honeymoon or destination wedding, a family reunion, a babymoon, country hopping in Europe, scuba dive tour, group cruise or any other travel occasion, we will get you there and we will get your money’s worth.
+We do the research, know our stuff and can make the recommendations that you are looking for without you spending more time than just telling us what you’re after.
+Whether it’s a long weekend you want to disappear for your honeymoon or destination wedding, a family reunion, a babymoon, country hopping in Europe, dive tour, group cruise or any other travel occasion, we will get you there and we will get your money’s worth.